mao-code/Tutor-Backend-Security/W2/README.md

 src="./images/JWT.JPG"
 alt="jwt"></img>

+## Verify Token (using middleware)
+* We will use NodeJS middleware to do authentication (verify token before API action)
+* Middleware:
+  * Middleware is software that sits between different components of a system and facilitates communication and data exchange between them.
+  * In Node.js, middleware refers to functions that are executed in the middle of the request-response cycle.

 ## AccessToken and RefreshToken
 ### AccessToken
 * <u>An access token is a type of token that is used to grant access to a protected resource, such as an API endpoint or a web page.</u>